The Award

 Each year, The Global Award for Sustainable Architecture™ recognizes five architects who share the principles of sustainable development and a participatory architectural approach to the needs of society, in both the northern and southern hemispheres.

 The Global Award was created in 2006 by the architect and scholar Jana Revedin.
 The Global Award Symposium is placed under UNESCO’s patronage.
+In 2024, the Award received the endorsement of the UIA.

 The work carried out by The Global Award has garnered significant international attention, becoming a platform for scientific independence to unite the award winners in a community of collective research and experimentation in architectural and urban self-development projects.